The Taliban Reader

 Felix Kuehn is a researcher and writer based in Berlin.
 He has worked in Afghanistan since 2006, focusing on the Taliban insurgency and the history of southern Afghanistan over the past four decades.
 He is a PhD candidate at the War Studies Department of King's College London.

-‘While much about the Taliban movement remains mysterious, this pathbreaking collection, expertly assembled by two of the leading scholars of the movement, provides crucial insights into the development of a complex and heterogeneous phenomenon, and a valuable point of departure for those concerned with how the Taliban might evolve in rapidly changing times.’ — William Maley, Professor of Diplomacy at the Asia-Pacific College of Diplomacy, Australian National University and author of What is a Refugee?
+‘This pathbreaking, expertly assembled collection provides crucial insights into the development of a complex phenomenon, and a valuable point of departure for those concerned with how the Taliban might evolve in rapidly changing times.’ — William Maley, Professor of Diplomacy, The Asia-Pacific College of Diplomacy, Australian National University

-‘A stunning documentary trail of the Taliban movement from its origins in the early 1980s to the present — this compilation of voices from the Taliban is a truly unique contribution.
-It will foster new insight into a movement of which relatively little is known, despite its continued significance far beyond Afghanistan.’ — Astri Suhrke, Senior Researcher, Chr.
+‘A stunning documentary trail of the Taliban movement – this compilation of voices from the Taliban is a truly unique contribution.’ — Astri Suhrke, Senior Researcher, Chr.
 Michelsen Institute, Bergen and author of When More is Less: The International Project in Afghanistan

-‘A very useful and indeed unique collection of Taliban statements, extracts and commentaries, several of which have never before been in the public domain, in any language.
-The editors have rendered an invaluable service in contributing to our understanding of the Taliban as state and organisation.’ — Antonio Giustozzi, Visiting Professor, King’s College London and author of The Army of Afghanistan: A Political History of a Fragile Institution
+‘A very useful and indeed unique collection of Taliban statements, extracts and commentaries, several of which have never before been in the public domain.
+The editors have rendered an invaluable service in contributing to our understanding of the Taliban.’ — Antonio Giustozzi, Visiting Professor, King’s College London and author of The Army of Afghanistan: A Political History of a Fragile Institution

-‘This compendium represents an absolutely brilliant and lasting contribution to the study of Afghanistan and the Taliban.
+‘An absolutely brilliant and lasting contribution to the study of Afghanistan and the Taliban.
 Strick van Linschoten and Kuehn’s editorial comments systematically pull the themes of the primary sources into a coherent whole.
-I highly recommend this authoritative and rare compilation.’ — Thomas H. Johnson, Research Professor of National Security Affairs, Naval Postgraduate School, Monterey and author of Taliban Narratives: The Use and Power of Stories in the Afghanistan Conflict
+I highly recommend this authoritative and rare compilation.’ — Thomas H. Johnson, Research Professor of National Security Affairs, Naval Postgraduate School, Monterey